 On our first ever backroom, we've decided to bring you along our tasting room experience at Bird Rock Coffee Roasters in La Jolla, CA. In our backroom series, we want to highlight the creative process behind the various aspects of our culture.
 We decided to start out with coffee and focus on the tasting process.

-bird rock coffee roasters
+featuring: bird rock coffee roasters

 From harvesting the coffee beans to the final product, the entire culture of coffee is more in-depth than it appears.
 Nowadays, coffee is something that's a quick and on-the-go solution for your daily commute, but there's a huge difference between quick-mix coffee capsules and labor-intensive coffee brewing.